snsnsns/snsnsns.github.io/_pages/forEdlund.md

 I'm Sarah, a graphic designer based in Vermont.
 I've created this specific page to highlight some of the work that might appeal to you in your search for a senior graphic designer at Edlund.

-I'd like to showcase some of the work that I've done that might help you see my capabilities:
+I'd like to showcase some of the work that I've done:

 ### Work Examples